 Same parsing tech Fortune 500 ATS systems use

-See which transferable skills the ATS recognizes and which keyword gaps are blocking your application.
+See which transferable skills ATS recognizes and which keyword gaps are blocking your application.

 Optimize your resume for any ATS instantly